More than one dynamic crossover in protein hydration water: Methods

-where $\sigma_{0}$ is the conductivity, $\epsilon_{\infty}$ is the high frequency limit of the permittivity, $\mathcal{N}$ is the number of relaxation processes, $\Delta\epsilon_{j}$ and $\tau_{j}$ are the dielectric strength and the relaxation time for the $j$th contribution, respectively, and $A$ and $d$ characterize the polarizability term.
+is the admittance of the sample itself---expressed as a conductivity term plus a combination of Havriliak-Negami functions.
+Here $\sigma_{0}$ is the sample conductivity, $\epsilon_{\infty}$ is the high frequency limit of the permittivity, $\mathcal{N}$ is the number of relaxation processes (i.e. $\mathcal{N}=2$ for the broad peak in Fig.~\ref{panel}), $\Delta\epsilon_{j}$ and $\tau_{j}$ are the dielectric strength and the relaxation time for the $j$th contribution, respectively, and $\alpha_{j}$ and $\beta_{j}$ characterize the shape of the relaxation time distribution function.